-Standard Title AS 1231-2000 Aluminium and aluminium alloys - Anodic oxidation coatings AS 4750-2003 Electrogalvanized (zinc) coatings on ferrous hollow and open sections AS 1192 Electroplated coatings - nickel and chromium AS 4397-1996 Electroplated coatings of zinc on steel fasteners with imperial threads AS 1897-1976 Electroplated coatings on threaded components (metric coarse series) AS 1798-2003 Electroplated zinc (electro galvanized) coatings on ferrous articles (batch process) AS/NZS 2312-2002 Guide to the protection of structural steel against atmospheric corrosion by the use of protective coatings.
-AS 1214-1983 Hot-dip coatings on threaded fasteners (ISO metric coarse thread series) AS/NZS 4680 -1999 Hot-dip galvanized (zinc) coatings on fabricated ferrous articles AS/NZS 4791 -1999 Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied by a continuous or specialised process.
-AS/NZS 4792 -1999 Hot-dip galvanized (zinc) coatings on ferrous open sections, applied by a continuous or specialised process.
-AS/NZS 1559 -1997 Hot-dip galvanized steel bolts with associated nuts and washers for tower construction AS 2483-2003 Metal finishing - Recommended sampling plans for the inspection and testing of coatings (ISO 4519:1980, Mod) AS 1247-2004 Metallic coatings - Rating of test specimens and manufactured articles subject to corrosion tests AS 2331.3.11-2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests AS 2331.3.2 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests - Acetic acid salt spray test (ASS test) AS 2331.3.3 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests - Copper accelerated acetic acid salt spray test (CASS test) AS 2331.3.4 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Thioacetamide anti-tarnish and porosity tests AS 2331.3.5 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Sulfur dioxide/hydrogen sulfide porosity tests AS 2331.3.6 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Electrographic porosity tests AS 2331.3.7 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Corrodkote (Corr) test (ISO 4541:1978.Mod)
+Standard Title AS 1231 -2000 Aluminium and aluminium alloys - Anodic oxidation coatings AS 4750 - 2003 Electrogalvanized (zinc) coatings on ferrous hollow and open sections AS 1192 -2004 Electroplated coatings - nickel and chromium AS 4397 - 1996 Electroplated coatings of zinc on steel fasteners with imperial threads AS 1897 - 1976 Electroplated coatings on threaded components (metric coarse series) AS 1798 - 2003 Electroplated zinc (electro galvanized) coatings on ferrous articles (batch process) AS/NZS 2312 -2002 Guide to the protection of structural steel against atmospheric corrosion by the use of protective coatings.
+AS 1214-1983 Hot-dip coatings on threaded fasteners (ISO metric coarse thread series) AS/NZS 4680 -2006 Hot-dip galvanized (zinc) coatings on fabricated ferrous articles AS/NZS 4791 -2006 Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied by a continuous or specialised process.
+AS/NZS 4792 -2006 Hot-dip galvanized (zinc) coatings on ferrous open sections, applied by a continuous or specialised process.
+AS 4750 - 2003 Electrogalvanized (zinc) coatings on ferrous and open sections AS/NZS 1559 -1997 Hot-dip galvanized steel bolts with associated nuts and washers for tower construction AS 2483 2003 Metal finishing - Recommended sampling plans for the inspection and testing of coatings (ISO 4519:1980, Mod) AS 1247- 2004 Metallic coatings - Rating of test specimens and manufactured articles subject to corrosion tests AS 2331.3.11 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests - Chemical residue tests AS 2331.3.2 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests - Acetic acid salt spray test (ASS test) AS 2331.3.3 - 2001 Methods of test for metallic and related coatings - Corrosion and related property tests - Chemical residue tests - Copper accelerated acetic acid salt spray test (CASS test)